Octolize shipping plugins for every scenario

 Configuration

-Once you install and activate the Flexible Shipping, you can configure it.
+Once you install and activate the Flexible Shipping plugin, you can configure it.
 To do that, just simply go to WooCommerce → Settings → Shipping.
 There, select the WooCommerce shipping zone which you want to add the feature to.

 Then, add a new WooCommerce shipping method in the shipping zone where you want to set shipping based on product category.
 Click the Add shipping method button: